-Now that our baby is growing up so quickly (we are fast approaching her third birthday!) we have been thinking that it is time to focus on updating the house a little.
+Our baby is growing up so quickly (we are fast approaching her third birthday!) we have been thinking that it is time to focus on updating the house a little.
 Inevitably when you have small children all of your best laid plans get put on hold.
-This is why our decorating projects have taken a backseat.
+Now it’s time to push the house up on the ‘to do’ list I’ve been looking at 2020 interior design trends.

 Interior design trends